sdc-china/IDA-doc/_posts/2018-11-03-references-test-command.md

 ### **loginBPMoC**

-Login into BPM on cloud.As a result BPM on cloud page is opened.
+Log in to BPM on Cloud.
+As a result, the BPM on Cloud page is opened.

 - Example